cravenf/e4357/README.md

 message: 1 no motion
 message: 0 no motion
 © ARM Online Tools Group        website templates by styleshout | Valid XHTML | CSS

+The web server reflected output back to the mbed microcontroller through the socket and the mbed displayed the received data on the Tera Term console: rcv'd: 253 no motion rcv'd: 254 no motion rcv'd: 255 no motion rcv'd: 256 MOTION rcv'd: 257 MOTION rcv'd: 258 MOTION rcv'd: 259 MOTION rcv'd: 260 MOTION rcv'd: 261 MOTION rcv'd: 262 MOTION rcv'd: 263 MOTION rcv'd: 264 MOTION rcv'd: 265 MOTION rcv'd: 266 MOTION rcv'd: 267 no motion rcv'd: 268 no motion rcv'd: 269 no motion rcv'd: 270 no motion
+Data samples are about a second apart.

 24 Nov (several hours) - set up RJ45 connector with breakout board using my own mbed to replicate previous day's results.
 Tried different configurations, finally connected other end of Ethernet cable directly to home router.
 Was able to get DHCP-assigned IP address, but not successful in exchanging data through Ethernet socket.
 RJ45 connections are too loose.